Tearsheet

 AI Analysis | Feedback

-Mr. Pickett has served as Chief Executive Officer of Omega Healthcare Investors since 2001 and as a Director since May 2002.
-Prior to joining Omega, he was a member of the senior management team of Integrated Health Services, Inc. (IHS) from 1993 to June 2001, where he served most recently as Executive Vice President and Chief Financial Officer.
-Before his time at IHS, Mr. Pickett held various positions at PHH Corporation and KPMG Peat Marwick.
-He also serves as a member of the board of trustees for COPT Defense Properties (NYSE:CDP).
+Mr. Pickett has served as Chief Executive Officer of Omega Healthcare Investors since 2001 and as a Director since 2002.
+Prior to joining Omega, he served as Executive Vice President and Chief Financial Officer of Integrated Health Services, Inc. (IHS) from 1998 to 2001, and held various senior management positions at IHS from 1993 to 1998.
+Before his time at IHS, he worked at PHH Corporation and KPMG Peat Marwick.
+Mr. Pickett was appointed CEO in 2001 following a $100 million equity injection from Explorer Holdings, a venture capital firm, with a mandate to stabilize the balance sheet and get properties operational again.
+He also serves as Chair of the Compensation Committee and a member of the Investment Committee for COPT Defense Properties (NYSE:CDP) since 2013.

 Mr. Stephenson has served as Chief Financial Officer of Omega Healthcare Investors since August 2001.
-From 1996 to July 2001, he was the Senior Vice President and Treasurer of Integrated Health Services, Inc. Prior to joining Integrated Health Services, Inc., Mr. Stephenson held various positions at CSX Intermodal, Inc., Martin Marietta Corporation, and Electronic Data Systems.
-He also serves on the Board of the University of Maryland Medical Center (UMMC) and was appointed to the Board of Directors for Plymouth Industrial REIT (NYSE:PLYM) in March 2025.
+From 1996 to July 2001, he was Senior Vice President and Treasurer of Integrated Health Services, Inc. (IHS).
+Before IHS, Mr. Stephenson held various positions at CSX Intermodal, Inc., Martin Marietta Corporation, and Electronic Data Systems.
+He currently serves on the Board of the University of Maryland Medical Center and was a board member of the University of Baltimore Foundation from 2015 to 2019.
+In March 2025, he was appointed to the Board of Directors for Plymouth Industrial REIT (NYSE:PLYM).

 Mr. Gourmand was appointed President in January 2025.
-He previously served as Senior Vice President of Corporate Strategy & Investor Relations at Omega Healthcare Investors since October 2017.
-Before joining Omega, Mr. Gourmand spent 10 years as an equity portfolio manager at Millennium Partners and Stevens Capital Management.
-His prior experience also includes three years as an equity research analyst at UBS and six years in the audit department of Deloitte, where he qualified as a Chartered Accountant and a Certified Public Accountant.
+He previously served as Senior Vice President of Corporate Strategy & Investor Relations since October 2017.
+Before joining Omega, Mr. Gourmand spent a decade as an equity portfolio manager at Millennium Partners and Stevens Capital Management.
+His experience also includes three years as an equity research analyst at UBS and six years in the audit department of Deloitte, where he qualified as a Chartered Accountant and a Certified Public Accountant.

-Mr. Ballew joined Omega Healthcare Investors in August 2020 as Chief Accounting Officer, overseeing the accounting and financial reporting functions.
-Before his tenure at Omega, he spent 10 years in EY's real estate and hospitality audit practice, most recently as a senior manager within EY's professional practice group.
+Mr. Ballew joined Omega Healthcare Investors in August 2020 and oversees the company's accounting and financial reporting functions.
+Prior to Omega, he spent ten years at EY in its real estate and hospitality audit practice, with his most recent role as a senior manager focusing on technical accounting matters.

 AI Analysis | Feedback

-Here are the key risks to Omega Healthcare Investors (OHI):
+Key risks to Omega Healthcare Investors (OHI) include:

 AI Analysis | Feedback